tcltk/tcl/doc/markdown/tm.md

 # Finding modules

-The directory tree for storing Tcl modules is separate from other parts of the filesystem and independent of **auto\_path**.
+The directory tree for storing Tcl modules is separate from other parts of the filesystem and independent of [auto\_path][tclvars].

 Tcl Modules are searched for in all directories listed in the result of the command **::tcl::tm::path list**.
 This is called the *Module path*.
-Neither the **auto\_path** nor the **tcl\_pkgPath** variables are used.
+Neither the [auto\_path][tclvars] nor the [tcl\_pkgPath][tclvars] variables are used.
 All directories on the module path have to obey one restriction:

 For any two directories, neither is an ancestor directory of the other.